pream-totaram/drupal8_modal/README.md

-# Lightbox
+# Modal
-WithPulp custom lightbox module
+WithPulp custom modal module

 ## What is needed?